apache/zeppelin/docs/displaysystem/angular.md

 <img src="/assets/themes/zeppelin/img/screenshots/display_angular2.png" width="60%" />

 `z.angularBind("run", 0)` will initialize `run` to zero.
 And then, it will be also applied to `run` in `z.angularWatch()`.
-After clicked button, you'll see both `run` and `numWatched` are increased by 1.
+When the button is clicked, you'll see both `run` and `numWatched` are incremented by 1.

 <img src="/assets/themes/zeppelin/img/screenshots/display_angular3.png" width="60%" />

-## Let's Simpler and more Intuitive
+## Let's make it Simpler and more Intuitive
-In this section, we will introduce simpler and more intuitive way of using **Angular Display System** in Zeppelin.
+In this section, we will introduce a simpler and more intuitive way of using **Angular Display System** in Zeppelin.

 ### How can we use it?
 Here are some usages.